markcrowley1/NLP-Playground/README.md

 # NLP-Playground

-Walking through some basic Natural Language Processing concepts.
+Sandbox for learning about Natural Language Processing techniques and working on short NLP projects.